flatpak/flatpak-docs/docs/extension.rst

 Extensions can also be built directly from the application manifest instead of creating a separate extension manifest.
 The ``bundle: true`` property allows exporting them as separate extensions from the application manifest.

-The extension point first needs to be defined in the application manifest using ``add-extensions``.
-Then the individual extensions can be listed under it.
+The extension needs to be defined in the application manifest using ``add-extensions``.
 The contents of the ``directory`` will be exported into that extension.

 .. code-block:: yaml